matrix-org/matrix-spec-proposals/proposals/1501-room-version-upgrades.md

    }
    ```

- * Replicates PL/privacy/topic/etc settings to the new room.
+ * Replicates PL/privacy/topic/etc events to the new room.

  * Moves any local aliases to the new room.